 Education for Ministry (EfM)

 Education for Ministry (EfM) is a unique four-year distance learning certificate program in theological education based upon small-group study and practice.
 EfM offers an opportunity to discover how to respond to the call to Christian service.
-We have two class options available, which run from January-December with a break in the summer.
+We currently have two class options available, which run from September-June with a break in the summer.

 Would you like to volunteer or get involved with one of these ministries?